rust-lang/book/nostarch/chapter12.md

 This chapter recapped some of the major concepts you’ve learned so far and covered how to perform common I/O operations in Rust.
 By using command line arguments, files, environment variables, and the `eprintln!` macro for printing errors, you’re now prepared to write command line applications.
-By using the concepts in previous chapters, your code will be well organized, store data effectively in the appropriate data structures, handle errors nicely, and be well tested.
+Combined with the concepts in previous chapters, your code will be well organized, store data effectively in the appropriate data structures, handle errors nicely, and be well tested.